 The model begins by defining a consultant’s Focus and Ideal Client and ends with the Delivery of a service.
-With clarity as to a focus and their ideal client, a consultant can traverse different paths as they shape a consultancy practice that fits their ideal client’s needs and wants as well as their personal and professional requirements.
+With clarity as to a focus and their ideal client, a consultant can traverse different paths as they shape their consulting business-a business that fits their ideal client’s needs and wants as well as their personal and professional requirements.

 No two consultant’s practices are the same.
 Every consultant’s ideas, decisions, and actions are unique to them; however, all consultants want to be successful and engage in similar activities.